Xila-Project/Old_core/Documentation/source/Getting Started/Use/Hardware.rst

 * Connect the battery board and the display to the main board according to this schematic : .

-* Fit the lithium battery in its holder (Xila should power up).
+* Fit the lithium battery in its holder (Xila should power up, but shut it down in order to prevent bad handling).

 * Fit and screw the display on the box.

 * Fit and screw the bezel over the screen.

+Now you can power up Xila by pressing the power button.